scottgonzalez/grunt-wordpress/README.md

 This is useful if you are generating content for use with `wordpess-sync`.
 Simply create a `build-wordpress` task that populates the `wordpress.dir` directory and your deployments will be as simple as `grunt wordpress-deploy`.

+#### deploy

+Alias task for `wordpress-deploy`.
+Since most projects that use grunt-wordpress only have one deploy target (WordPress), there is a built-in `deploy` task that just runs `wordpress-deploy`.
+If your project has multiple deploy targets, you can simply re-alias the `deploy` task.

 ### Helpers